UKCloud/documentation/articles/vmware/vmw-faq-vls.md

 - Complete flexibility to start and stop licences at any time

-- Complete flexiblity to change licence types and quantities at any time
+- Complete flexibility to change licence types and quantities at any time

 - The ability to run certain licences for short periods at regular intervals and only incur costs when capabilities are live